vert-x/mod-lang-clojure/docs/core_manual_clojure.md

     (dns/reverse-lookup ["10.0.0.1" "10.0.0.2"] "127.0.0.1"
                  (fn [err r]
                    (if err
-                     (println "ERROR:" (.code err))
+                     (println "ERROR:" (:type err))
                      (println r))))

 See the API documentation for more details.

 ## Error handling

-As you saw in previous sections, any error results in an DnsException object being passed as the first argument of the handler function.
-This exception provides a `code` field that specifies the error code.
+As you saw in previous sections, any error results in an exception-map being passed as the first argument of the handler function.
+This exception-map provides a `type` entry that specifies the error type.

-The error codes are specified by the DnsResponseCode enum, and are:
+The error types are:

-* NOERROR - No record was found for a given query
+* :NOERROR - No record was found for a given query
-* FORMERROR - Format error
+* :FORMERROR - Format error
-* SERVFAIL - Server failure
+* :SERVFAIL - Server failure
-* NXDOMAIN - Name error
+* :NXDOMAIN - Name error
-* NOTIMPL - Not implemented by DNS Server
+* :NOTIMPL - Not implemented by DNS Server
-* REFUSED - DNS Server refused the query
+* :REFUSED - DNS Server refused the query
-* YXDOMAIN - Domain name should not exist
+* :YXDOMAIN - Domain name should not exist
-* YXRRSET - Resource record should not exist
+* :YXRRSET - Resource record should not exist
-* NXRRSET - RRSET does not exist
+* :NXRRSET - RRSET does not exist
-* NOTZONE - Name not in zone
+* :NOTZONE - Name not in zone
-* BADVER - Bad extension mechanism for version
+* :BADVER - Bad extension mechanism for version
-* BADSIG - Bad signature
+* :BADSIG - Bad signature
-* BADKEY - Bad key
+* :BADKEY - Bad key
-* BADTIME - Bad timestamp
+* :BADTIME - Bad timestamp

 # Using nREPL